-Statements of Need are issued by Health Canada, on behalf of provincial and territorial ministries of health, to medical graduates to assist them to obtain a J-1 Visa to enter the US to pursue postgraduate medical training.
+Statements of Need are issued by Health Canada, in collaboration with provincial and territorial ministries of health, to medical graduates to assist them to obtain a J-1 Visa to enter the US to pursue postgraduate medical training.

 A Statement of Need is one of a number of requirements of the Exchange Visitor Sponsorship Program (EVSP), Educational Commission for Foreign Medical Graduates (ECFMG), that must be met before a J-1 Visa can be issued.

 Below you will find a description of the program as well as instructions to apply for a Statement of Need.

 Health Canada issues Statements of Need, on behalf of Canadian provincial and territorial ministries and departments of health, to medical graduates to assist them to obtain a J-1 Visa to enter the US for the purpose of participation in postgraduate medical training.

 When foreign national medical graduates wish to pursue postgraduate medical training in the US, they must obtain an appropriate visa that permits entry to the US to undertake clinical training activities.
 The designated visa for foreign national medical graduates is the J-1 Visa, a temporary non-immigrant visa reserved for participants in the Exchange Visitor Sponsorship Program (EVSP), Educational Commission for Foreign Medical Graduates (ECFMG).

 All foreign national medical graduates must apply to the EEVSP ECFMG to obtain the J-1 Visa.
 To obtain the J-1 Visa, foreign national medical graduates must, among other requirements, obtain a Statement of Need.
 The Statement of Need is one of many requirements of the ECFMG that must be met before a J-1 Visa can be issued.